ahn6/CMPT361/README.md

 1) __If (y2 - y1 > 0)__ --> Octants: 1 2 3 4 2)
 2) __If (y2 - y1 < 0)__ --> Octants: 5 6 7 8

-Lines in each octant are then calculated and drawned based on the incremental steps (dx or dy) and where the end points and start points lie in the the panel
+Lines in each octant are then calculated and drawn based on the incremental steps (dx or dy) and where the end points and start points lie in the panel

 ## Tests